 It’s easy to share a video from the app.
 While playing a video, simply tap the share button to create a link and choose the method you want to share the link with someone.
 Video links will automatically play the video starting from the same time where you pressed share; this is represented by a number at the end of the link.
 To share from the beginning of the video simply change that number to zero.

-Go to Word History and tap on the ⋯ (three dots) icon on the top right to reveal the select all, delete and export icons.
+Go to Word History and tap on the woodpecker icon on the top left to reveal the select all, delete and export icons.
 If you have purchased “Export Word History” then you will be able to select the items you wish to export and then export them.
 Otherwise you will be limited to selecting and deleting items in your Word History.
 To export, you can either copy selected items to the clipboard of your device or export a file.
 If you choose to export a file then various email and messaging options will appear.
-You can also save to Drive or (on iOS) Notes.
 Two files will be created for you, a .txt file and a .csv file.
 Each file will have three columns, the first will have the headword, the second the pronunciation and the third will have the definitions (translations).
 If you choose to copy to the clipboard, then you can open another app like Google Sheets or an email message and copy the contents into that app.

 When you tap on an entry in your word history, you will see the dictionary that it came from, its pronunciation and its definitions (usually more than one) in your language.
 As we usually have two and sometimes three dictionaries that supply entries for each headword, you can select the one most useful to you, before making your flashcards.
 Our options for export are designed so that you can easily import your word history into all the popular flashcard systems.